This is unpublished

 This portal for UW is a great place to learn about health and wellness resources and services available to you as an enrolled UW student.

-Hall Health offers a wide range of medical services in person, by phone, and via telemedicine.
+Husky (Hall) Health Center offers a wide range of medical services in person, by phone, and via telemedicine.
 Some services, but not all, are prepaid for students through the UW Services & Activities Fee.
 When you are enrolled and registered for classes, you can have:

 • Unlimited medical advice from a nurse by phone or telemedicine